 Colby and I have talked about doing some sort of DIY accent wall in our bedroom for over a year.
-We’ve already done two other shiplap walls in our house, but wasn’t sure what to do in here.
+We’ve already done two other shiplap walls in our house but weren’t sure what to do in here.

 DIY Shiplap Wall

 We knew we wanted something to change it up and add some “pizazz” to the room.
 To truly make it our own and put our own spin on it.

 The wooden shiplap barn door we made years ago has been our only DIY bedroom project until this point.
 And it’s absolutely one of my favorite home projects yet.

 If we’re being honest though, there have been a few (sort of legit) reasons we’ve stalled in our plans:

 - This headboard.
 I still love it.
 It’s from the Magnolia collection and we’ve had it since before we moved here 5 years ago.
 It was a sacrificial gift to ourselves when we bought it because it was a bit pricey.

 I just couldn’t let it go.
 I like to get my money’s worth, and, well, it holds some sentimental value.
 But, I also didn’t like any of the decorating ideas I had for working around it.

 - We’ve had our oldest granddaughter for most of the last year while Avery was in treatment.
 I mean, we’re not “old,” but we’re also not young, and she requires a lot of our energy—and time.